GabrielWarner/GabrielWarner/README.md

 - **Database & Security:** Mongoose, Sequelize, bcrypt
 - **UI & UX:** cypress-axe, draggable, handlebars

-## Experience
-- **Software Developer in Test at Syntax Data (June 2023 - Oct.
-2023)**
-  I improved application quality and efficiency by designing and deploying over 100 automated Cypress tests, leading accessibility testing, and managing QA for numerous features every sprint.

-- **Software Developer in Test Intern at Tyemill (Jan.
-2023 - June 2023)**
-  During my internship, I implemented Cypress testing and integrated these tests with GitHub Actions, achieving a significant reduction in test run times.

-- **Club Officer at Google Student Developer Club (Oct.
-2022 - Dec.
-2022)**
-  I led coding challenges and supported peers in the club, fostering a community of learning and growth.

-## Education
-- **University of Washington Tacoma**
-  Bachelor of Science in Information Technology, June 2023
-- **University of Washington**
-  Coding Bootcamp Certificate in Full Stack Web Development (MERN), September 2022

 ## Projects
 - [**Focus**](https://github.com/GabrielWarner/study-desk-frontend) - A React-based web dashboard for study and organization.
 - [**Viva Chat**](https://github.com/brownj47/random-video-chat) - A dynamic live chat platform using JavaScript and WebRTC.